itsmethemojo/resume/resume.md

 ---
 ### Lead Developer Consumer&#x2F;Web, MeteoGroup
 ##### 2014-03-01 - 2015-09-01
-i was hired as a php web developer to rebuild the www.wetter24.de site and its different clients e.g. www.weer.nl
+I was hired as a php web developer to rebuild the www.wetter24.de site and its different clients e.g. www.weer.nl
 * completly rebuild a multi-client weather website and moved infrastructure from inhouse to automaticly scaled aws servers
 * conception of a caching layer model to ensure page speed
 * improved several REST Web Services used by MeteoGroup Apps as WeatherPro, AlertsPro